Miscanthus × giganteus: Yield – comparison with other energy sources

 Oven dry biomass in general, including wood, miscanthus and napier grass, have a calorific content of roughly 18 MJ/kg.
 When calculating power production per square metre, every t/ha of dry biomass yield increases a plantation's power production by 0.06 W/m2.
 As mentioned above, the world average for wind, hydro and solar power production is 1 W/m2, 3 W/m2 and 5 W/m2 respectively.
 In order to match these power densities, plantation yields must reach 17 t/ha, 50 t/ha and 83 t/ha for wind, hydro and solar respectively.
 To match the world average for biofuels (0.3 W/m2), plantations need to produce 5 tonnes of dry mass per hectare per year.

 Note however that yields need to be adjusted to compensate for the amount of moisture in the biomass (evaporating moisture in order to reach the ignition point is usually wasted energy).
 The moisture of biomass straw or bales varies with the surrounding air humidity and eventual pre-drying measures, while pellets have a standardized (ISO-defined) moisture content of below 10% (wood pellets) and below 15% (other pellets).
 Likewise, for wind, hydro and solar, power line transmission losses amounts to roughly 8% globally and should be accounted for.
 If biomass is to be utilized for electricity production rather than heat production, yields have to be roughly tripled in order to compete with wind, hydro and solar, as the current heat to electricity conversion efficiency (thermal efficiency) is only 30–40% in thermal power plants.
-However cogeneration and combined cycle power plants can achieve higher efficiencies by making better use of waste heat.
 When simply comparing the surface power production densities of biofuel, wind, hydro and solar, without regard for cost, this effectively pushes both hydro and solar power out of reach of even the highest yielding elephant grass plantations, power density wise.

+Note that cogeneration and combined cycle power plants can achieve higher efficiencies by making better use of waste heat.
+The Copenhill waste incineration plant produces heat to the district heating network in addition to electricity.
+According to IEA Bioenergy it has a combined net thermal efficiency of 107% (NCV).